Vikas-Chaurasia-9252/AutomationPracticeWebsiteCucumberProject/README.md

-# CucumberPOMSeries
+This project is a Cucumber + Selenium + Java + Maven automation framework built for testing the Automation Practice Website .
-This is a learning project from Naveen Automation Labs
+It follows the Page Object Model (POM) design pattern for better readability, reusability, and maintainability.